HQSquantumsimulations/qoqo_examples/documentation/src/conventions.md

 Unitary operations in qoqo/roqoqo provide a `unitary_matrix()` method that returns the definition of the gate in matrix form.
 This definition ignores the qubits of the gate to fit in the smallest possible matrix dimension.

 * For single-qubit gates, the created matrix always corresponds to `qubit=0` and has a 2x2-dimension.
 * For two-qubit gates, the created matrix always corresponds to `control=1`, `target=0` and is a 4x4-dimensional matrix.
-This convention corresponds to the little endian encoding described above.
+This convention corresponds to the little-endian encoding described above.
 * For multi-qubit gates, the created matrix always corresponds to `qubits=[0..N]` where `N` is the number of qubits in the qubit vector of the multi-qubit gate.